futurelucas4502/e-ejs/README.md

 There are other great ejs electron renderers out there but a lot of them lack features which you would get from standard ejs and those that don't are big and clunky therefore i made this as a solution

-The package supports full ejs as it simply functions as a wrapper for the standard `ejs.renderFile()` function in the ejs library
+The package supports all the ejs functions from the official library with `ejs.render()` and `ejs.renderFile()` being the only difference's to use them the first thing you pass must be your browser window see [example usage]() below.

 You can install it using: